-The proposed development is to demolish the existing dwelling and replace it with a seniors living development.
+The proposed development is to construct a new secondary dwelling and replace the existing driveway with a new gravel driveway.
 I have inspected all the trees that could be affected and list their details in Appendix 2.
 Based on this information, I provided guidance to project architect on the constraints these trees impose on the use of the site.

-Two high category trees and twenty-five low category trees will be lost because of this proposal.
-However, twenty of the low category trees are exempt from Northern Beaches Council's Tree Preservation Order and the retention of the significant boundary tree cover will ensure there is minor impact on the wider setting.
-A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
-The proposed changes may adversely affect a further three high category trees and two low category trees if appropriate protective measures are not taken.
-However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal is expected to have low to moderate impact on the contribution of trees to local amenity or character.
+One low category tree will be lost because of this proposal.
+However, a comprehensive landscaping scheme to mitigate this loss is proposed that will include the planting of new trees.
+The proposed changes may adversely affect a further three high category trees and ten low category trees if appropriate protective measures are not taken.
+However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal will have no adverse impact on the contribution of trees to local amenity or character.